Winnetonka High School

 Winnetonka High School is a high school in the North Kansas City School District.

-The school is located at 5815 NE 48 Street in Kansas City North, Missouri.
+The school is located at 5815 NE 48 Street in Kansas City, Missouri.
 Winnetonka opened in 1971.
 Originally built to hold 2,000 students, it now has approximately 1,350.
 In Fall 2008, some of Winnetonka's students were transferred to the district's new high school, Staley High School, as well as North Kansas City High School due to boundary changes.

 Its boundary includes the communities of Birmingham, Claycomo, Pleasant Valley, and Randolph.

 Academic programs

 Winnetonka currently offers 3 diploma programs: a basic diploma, a "College Preparation" diploma, and a "Gold Medallion" honors diploma.
 Winnetonka also participates in the A+ Program.